Notes on the Geography of Northern India: Old Delhi (Shahjahanabad)

 Shahjahan moved his capital to Delhi from Agra in 1638, and around his Red Fort a walled city grew.
 (The fort is on the right bank of the Yamuna or Jumna River, so the walled city is roughly the west half of a circle, with the fort at its center.)
 Originally there were many gates, mostly named for the places that they led to: in clockwise order, starting at "six o'clock," they were the Delhi Gate, the Turakman Gate, the Ajmer Gate, the Lahore Gate, the Kabul Gate, the Mori Gate, and the Kashmir Gate.
 All the gates on the south side of the city were demolished by order not of some marauding army but of India's city planners in 1950.
 (The same thing was happening in Beijing at about the same time, though there the heavy hand was that of Mao, not of British-educated professionals.)
 Here's one that survives as an archaeological monument: it's the Kashmir Gate.

-To the south: Chandni Chowk, or "silver street."
+For the moment we've come to Chandni Chowk, or "silver street."
 This is the main street of the Old City, which it bisects with an east-west line connecting the Red Fort with the Fatehpuri Mosque near the Lahore Gate (say, at 9 o'clock).
 A branch canal originally ran down the middle of Chandni Chowk, which was lined with uniform and pillared galleries.
 To the north lay the estates of nobles, to the south, the crowded neighborhoods of merchants and craftsmen.
 Before the construction of the Jami Masjid, the emperor rode this way every Friday on his way to pray at the Fatehpuri Mosque.

 You can sense property values driving owners today to keep stacking on new floors.
 Things have changed a lot since Francois Bernier wrote in 1663 that the streetside galleries were divided by partitions into shops, behind which were warehouses and above which the owners lived--unless they were very rich, in which case they lived elsewhere.
 He saw, in other words, a two-story streetscape.
 Oh, he also mentions that in the hot weather the merchants slept on the gallery roofs.